Webhook

 - Each

-must be unique within the list. - If specified in a
+namemust be unique within the list. - If specified in a

-are mandatory. - Headers prefixed with
+POSTorPATCHrequest, bothnameandvalueare mandatory. - Headers prefixed with

-cannot be used. - Existing
+X-EasyPost-*cannot be used. - Existing

-headers may be overwritten if a conflict exists. - Header values are stored in plaintext.
+X-*standard name or non-standardX-*headers may be overwritten if a conflict exists. - Header values are stored in plaintext.
 Use encrypted values if sensitive information is included.

-list.
+Updating replaces the entire custom_headers list.
 Partial updates are not supported.

 All custom header names must conform to RFC 7230/ RFC 9112 formatting rules.

-attribute enables the inclusion of additional header information, such as authentication tokens or metadata, with outbound webhook requests.
+To create a Webhook, provide a url parameter to designate where notifications are sent.
+A webhook can be secured using a webhook_secret for HMAC validation or basic authentication.
+The optional custom_headers attribute enables the inclusion of additional header information, such as authentication tokens or metadata, with outbound webhook requests.

 Request Parameters